SM 32x425 [2xM8] / N52 - magnetic roller

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Potential hazard associated with microscopic parts of magnets pose a threat, if swallowed, which is particularly important in the aspect of protecting young children.
-Additionally, tiny parts of these magnets can complicate diagnosis after entering the body.
+- Potential hazard associated with microscopic parts of magnets are risky, in case of ingestion, which is crucial in the aspect of protecting young children.
+Additionally, tiny parts of these products are able to complicate diagnosis when they are in the body.

 Neodymium magnets can become demagnetized at high temperatures.